wesnowm/aaronhardingj/README.md

-# Javascript Continuous Key Press Handler
+# jQuery Continuous Key Press Handler

 A jQuery based Javascript class that handles all key presses.
 Offers a continuous key press event on multiple keys at a custom refresh rate.
 Allows the setting of a different callback function for when the key is pressed and to when it has been released.

+## Requires

+jQuery

 ## Defaults